Children’s mental health may be affected by pandemic; treatment can help

-For the past four years, the time I’ve been writing these articles, I have dedicated my first column in May to Children’s Mental Health Week, which in 2020 is May 3 through May 9.
+For the past four years, the time I’ve been writing these articles, I have dedicated my first column in May to Children’s Mental Health Week, which in 2020 is May 3-9.

 I’ve written about how common mental health problems in young people are, how it can sometimes be difficult to distinguish between typical adolescent behaviors and more serious problems, and especially how it is critical young people with mental health challenges receive treatment.